Childminder Learner Fund Bursary

 Information provided by the applicant will be used only for the purpose it was intended and will be retained by the CCC for financial audit purposes.
 Names and Email addresses may be shared with other City and County Childcare Committees for the purposes of verification and validation of previous grant support history.

 Names of applicants and qualification level are disclosed to Pobal for the purposes of administering payments arising from applications.
-Information may be shared with DCYA but will not be stored or retained in any way by DCYA.
-The DCYA Data Privacy Statement applies and can be viewed on their website: www.dcya.gov.ie/docs/EN/DCYA-Data-Privacy-Statement/4883.htm
+Information may be shared with DCEDIY but will not be stored or retained in any way by DCEDIY.
+The DCEDIY Data Privacy Statement applies and can be viewed on their website: https://www.gov.ie/en/organisation-information/68bb14-department-of-children-and-youth-affairs-data-protection/

 - A DCYA reference number is required.
 If a Childminder does not have a DCYA reference number, they will need to on-board through the Hive system (https://earlyyearshive.ncs.gov.ie/).
 This process may take time, so applicants are advised to complete as soon as possible.